 Meet Our Co-Founders

 During the day he earns his rent money working as a structural engineer and project manager in the offshore wind energy sector.
 After dark, he enjoys miniature wargames and euro style board games.
 When time allows he likes to get out of the city and enjoy nature up close, hiking across hills and mountains.
-He wishes Rich would use a bit less Latin and is also very glad Rich can't sing...
+He is very glad Rich can't sing...

-Dr Rich is a conservation expert with a PhD from the Marjan Centre for the Study of Conflict and Conservation, King's College London.
-He loves wildlife, cricket and all sorts of card and board games.
-He loves being outdoors in the UK or on safari in Africa, and the Skeleton Coast is high on his list of places to visit next.
+Dr Rich is a conservation expert with a PhD from King's College London and an MBE for his work countering the illegal wildlife trade.
+He loves wildlife, cricket and all sorts of card and board games, and being outdoors in the UK or on safari in Africa.
+The Skeleton Coast is high on his list of places to visit next.
 He wishes he could sing, so he could record his own version of The Lion King.